 Communication platforms are where work happens.
 Slack channels, Teams threads, Discord servers — they hold institutional knowledge, decisions, and context that AI agents need but can’t reach without an MCP integration.

 The three major platforms have taken dramatically different approaches to MCP.
-Slack shipped a polished official server.
+Slack shipped a polished official server and just announced Slackbot-as-MCP-client.
 Microsoft followed with an official Teams server but left gaps for community projects to fill.
-Discord hasn’t shipped anything, leaving five community projects to fight it out.
+Discord hasn’t shipped anything officially, but a new community server just broke the bot-token barrier with OAuth2.

 We’ve reviewed all three: the Slack MCP server (4/5), Microsoft Teams MCP servers (3.5/5), and Discord MCP servers (3/5).
 Here’s how they compare, and which one to pick for your setup.